CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     select puYear, puMonth, count(*) from nyc_yellowtaxi_raw group by puYear, puMonth order by puYear, puMonth
     ```

-    >**Note**: The output dataset from the query should contain 6 rows, with each row showing the year, month, and the number of records for that period.
+    >**Note:** The output dataset from the query should contain 6 rows, with each row showing the year, month, and the number of records for that period.

     ![Notebook with the output dataset](images1/media/exercise-1-img-38.png)